 If you like lasagna, but don’t want to bother with the fuss, make Baked Ziti instead!
 It has the same basic ingredients and taste as a classic lasagna, but is way easier to make.
 As an added bonus, it makes incredible leftovers, and freezes beautifully.

-I cooked the Ziti in boiling salted water to the al dente stage according to the package directions, drained and rinsed it, and let it cool.
+I start by cooking the pasta in boiling salted water, to the al dente stage, according to the package directions, drained and rinsed it, and let it cool.
 Then I mixed together the ricotta cheese, mozzarella cheese, Parmesan cheese, and egg in a large bowl.
 I added the Ziti, and stirred the mixture until the Ziti was coated.
 Next, I added some of the Bolognese Sauce, and stirred the mixture until everything was combined.

 Anyway, I used my 8¼-inch x 6¼-inch Pyrex dishes, and built the Baked Ziti as follows: A layer of the pasta, layer of additional Bolognese Sauce, and shredded mozzarella cheese.